aurelia/aurelia/docs/user-docs/plugins/dialog/README.md

 * The lifeycle of a dialog
 {% endhint %}

-...
-Placeholder & link to advanced examples with:

 ## Installing The Plugin
 There's a set of default implementations for the main interfaces of the Dialog plugin, which includes:

 - `IDialogService`
 - `IDialogGlobalSettings`
 - `IDialogDomRenderer`
-- `IDialogAnimator`

 These default implementation are grouped in the export named `DefaultDialogConfiguration` of the dialog plugin, which can be used per the following:
 ```ts